eclipse-basyx/basyx-pdf-to-aas/README.md

 The Raw Results tabs show the raw and formated prompt and answer from the LLM in Chatbot style and json.
 Moreover, the Settings tab allows to configure different extractor and client parameter.

+## Modules

+* `preprocessor`: converts the PDF to a text format that can be processed by LLMs, keeping layout and table information.
+  * `PDFium`: Uses [pypdfium2](https://github.com/pypdfium2-team/pypdfium2) based on PDFium to extract text from pdf without layout information
+  * `PDF2HTML`: Uses [pdf2htmlEX](https://github.com/pdf2htmlEX/pdf2htmlEX) to convert the PDF data sheets to HTML.
+    The converted html is preprocessed further to reduce token usage for the llms.
+  * `Camelot` Uses [camelot](https://github.com/camelot-dev/camelot) to extract *tables* from the pdf.
+Needs to have ghostscript installed additionally.
+  * `Text`: Opens the file as text file, allowing to use text file formats like txt, html, csv, json, etc.
+* `dictionary`: defines classes and properties semantically.
+  * `ECLASS`: loads property definitions from [ECLASS website](https://eclass.eu/en/eclass-standard/search-content) for a given ECLASS class.
+    * To load from an release the CSV version needs to be placed as zip file in `temp/dict` and named similar to `ECLASS-14.0-CSV.zip`.
+    * Make sure to comply with [ECLASS license](https://eclass.eu/en/eclass-standard/licenses).
+  * `ETIM`: loads property definitions via the [ETIM API](https://etimapi.etim-international.com/)
+    * Provide ETIM API client id and secret as environment variables.
+    * To load from an [ETIM model release](https://www.etim-international.com/downloads/?_sft_downloadcategory=model-releases&_sft_language=etim-english&_sft_format=csv&_sft_unit=metric) the CSV version needs to be placed as zip file in `temp/dict`.
+    * Make sure to comply with [ETIM license](https://www.etim-international.com/classification/license-info/), which refers to the [Open Data Commons Attribution License](https://opendatacommons.org/licenses/by/1.0/).
+  * `CDD`: loads property definitions from [IEC CDD website](https://cdd.iec.ch/) for a given CDD class.
+    * Make sure to comply with [CDD license](https://cdd.iec.ch/cdd/iec62683/iec62683.nsf/License?openPage).
+We are only using "FREE ATTRIBUTES" according to the current license.
+* `extractor`: extracts technical properties from the preprocessed data sheet.
+  * `PropertyLLM`: Prompts an LLM client to extract all properties (without definitions) from a datasheet text.
+  * `PropertyLLMSearch`: Prompts an LLM to search for values of given property definitions from a datasheet text.
+  * `PropertyLLMMap`: Prompts an LLM client to extract all properties from a datasheet text and maps them with given property definitions (currently only by the label).
+  * Clients: The PropertyLLM extractors can be used with `OpenAI`, `AzureOpenAI` and a `CustomLLMClientHTTP` ([defined here](src/pdf2aas/extractor/customLLMClient.py)) at different local or cloud endpoints.
+* `generator`: transforms an extracted property-value list into different formats.
+  * `AASSubmodelTechnicalData`: outputs the properties in a [technical data submodel](https://github.com/admin-shell-io/submodel-templates/tree/main/published/Technical_Data/1/2).
+  * `AASTemplate`: loads an aasx file as template to search for and update all contained properties.
+  * `CSV`: outputs the extracted properties as csv file
+* `model`: python classes to handle properties, their definitions and dictionary classes inside the library.
+* `evaluation`: python classes to evaluate the library against existing AASes.
+Needs [optional dependencies, c.f.
+Evaluation.](#evaluation)

+## Setup

+* Virtual Environment (Optional but highly recommended)
+  * Create a virtual environment, e.g. with venv in current directory with `python -m venv .venv`
+  * Activate it
+    * Windows: `.venv/Scripts/activate`
+    * Linux: `source .venv/bin/activate`
+* Install requirements: `python -m pip install -r requirements.txt`
+* Install the pdf2aas package: `python -m pip install .`

+### Development

+* Install dev requirements: `python -m pip install -r dev-requirements.txt` This allows to run the tests and installer, etc.
+* Install pdf2aas as editable package with `python -m pip install -e .` This makes the package importable in the entire local system while remaining editable.

+### Specific Toolchains

+* For [pdf2htmlEX (HTML) preprocessor](src/pdf2aas/preprocessor/pdf_pdf2htmlEX.py) the binary needs to be [downloaded](https://github.com/pdf2htmlEX/pdf2htmlEX/wiki/Download) and installed.
+Currently it is only available for Linux distributions, but it can be used via WSL or Docker on Windows.
+* For [camelot (Table) preprocessor](src/pdf2aas/preprocessor/pdf_camelot.py) the [ghostscript](https://camelot-py.readthedocs.io/en/master/user/install-deps.html) binary needs to be installed.
+* To run a local model, the extractor needs to be initialised or configured with an openai API conform `api_endpoint` or using a `CustomLLMClientHTTP`.
+* For some toolchains specific **environment variables** need to be set, e.g. via `.env` file and the `python-dotenv` package.
+  * `OPENAI_API_KEY`: to use the extractor via the OpenAI public endpoint.
+  * `AZURE_OPENAI_API_KEY`, `AZURE_ENDPOINT`, `AZURE_DEPLOYMENT`, `AZURE_API_VERSION`: To use an AzureOpenAI client.
+  * `ETIM_CLIENT_ID` and `ETIM_CLIENT_SECRET`: to use the [ETIM](src/pdf2aas/dictionary/etim.py) dictionary via ETIM API.

 ## Tests

 [![Teststatus](https://github.com/eclipse-basyx/basyx-pdf-to-aas/actions/workflows/test.yml/badge.svg)](https://github.com/eclipse-basyx/basyx-pdf-to-aas/actions/workflows/test.yml)